Shemar Moore

-Shemar Franklin Moore (born April 20, 1970) is an American actor.
-His notable roles include Malcolm Winters on The Young and the Restless (1994–2002, 2004–05, 2014, 2019, 2023), Derek Morgan on Criminal Minds (2005–17), and the lead role of Sergeant II Daniel "Hondo" Harrelson on S.W.A.T.
+Shemar Franklin Moore (/S@'ma:r/ shə-MAR; born April 20, 1970) is an American actor.
+His notable roles include Malcolm Winters on The Young and the Restless (1994–2002, 2004–05, 2014, 2019, 2023, 2026), Derek Morgan on Criminal Minds (2005–17), and the lead role of Sergeant Daniel "Hondo" Harrelson on S.W.A.T.
 (2017–25)—all on CBS.
 In film, he is known for playing G.U.N.
 Agent Randall Handel in the second and third films of the Sonic the Hedgehog film series.
 Moore was also the third permanent host of Soul Train from 1999 to 2003.

 Moore has won eight NAACP Image Awards as well as the 2000 Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series for his work on The Young and the Restless.
 He was nominated for a People's Choice Award in 2016 for his work on Criminal Minds.

 Early life

 Moore was born in Oakland, California, the son of Marilyn Wilson, a teacher, and Sherrod Moore.
-Moore's father was African-American and his mother, who was born in the Roxbury neighborhood of Boston, Massachusetts, was of Irish and French-Canadian descent.
+Moore's father was African American and his mother, who was born in the Roxbury neighborhood of Boston, Massachusetts, was of Irish and French-Canadian descent.
 His mother, who had a degree in mathematics, worked as a teacher in Bahrain and Denmark.
 Moore moved with her to Denmark as an infant, and then to Bahrain when he was four, where he attended a British private school until the age of seven.
 His grandmother is from Quebec City, Canada.
 Moore cites civil unrest, interracial relationships being taboo, and racism in the U.S. in the 1970s as part of the reason his mother moved abroad with him.
 Returning to the U.S. in 1977, the family moved to Chico, California, where his mother worked at a clinic, before later moving to Palo Alto.
 A gifted and talented child, Moore attended The Nueva School in Hillsborough, California before graduating from Gunn High School in Palo Alto.
 Moore was awarded an athletic scholarship to attend Santa Clara University where he played varsity baseball as both a pitcher and an outfielder all four years.
 He holds a Bachelor of Arts degree in communications with a minor in Theater Arts.